sowdagar3/FACENET/README.md

 2.Performing multiclass classification on a dataset of individuals.

-3.Assisting a cameraperson in extracting photos of a specific person from their database.
+3.Assisting a cameraman in extracting photos of a specific person from their database.

 4.A fun application that checks which celebrity bears a resemblance to us.